Thomas Midgley Jr.: Leaded gasoline

 The risks associated with exposure to lead have been known at least since the 2nd century BC, while efforts to limit lead's use date back to at least the 16th century.
 Midgley experienced lead poisoning himself, and was warned about the risk of lead poisoning from TEL as early as 1922.
-Midgley well knew the hazards of lead.
+Midgley knew well the hazards of lead.
 He investigated whether the risks, both in production and use, could be managed.
 Testing on the exhaust was completed, which he used to support the idea that 1 part tetraethyl lead per 1300 of gasoline could safely be used.
 After the initial worker exposures, controls were developed to allow the process to operate safely.
 Leaded gasoline use grew exponentially.
 The cumulative chronic impacts of environmental lead were grossly underestimated.

 On October 30, 1924, Midgley participated in a press conference to demonstrate the apparent safety of TEL, in which he poured TEL over his hands, placed a bottle of the chemical under his nose, and inhaled its vapor for sixty seconds, declaring that he could do this every day without succumbing to any problems.
 However, the state of New Jersey ordered the Bayway plant to be closed a few days later, and Jersey Standard was forbidden to manufacture TEL again without state permission.
-Production was restarted in 1926 after intervention by the federal government.
-High-octane fuel, enabled by lead, was important to the military.
+Production was restarted in 1926 after intervention by the federal government; high-octane fuel, enabled by lead, was of military importance.
 Midgley later took a leave of absence from work after being diagnosed with lead poisoning.
 He was relieved of his position as vice president of GMCC in April 1925, reportedly due to his inexperience in organizational matters, but he remained an employee of General Motors.